Answer by Diane Eager

 Now let’s go back to Genesis.
 Adam was created as one man, then Eve was created from tissue taken from him.
 In Genesis 3:20 we are also told “And Adam called his wife’s name Eve; because she was the mother of all living.”
 Altogether, this means the entire human race can be subsumed into Adam.
 Therefore, when Christ paid the penalty for Adam’s sin He paid the penalty for all, and therefore, forgiveness and eternal life are available to all.

 We are also given some other details about Adam and Eve that contradict the evolutionary story.
 They were created as fully formed adults who could marry and reproduce.
 If evolution is true they must have come into the world as babies.
 They were given work to do, initially as gardeners, and then farmers.
-This is a denial of the evolutionary story of mankind evolving as hunter-gatherers who took vast ages to settle down to farming.
+This is the opposite of the evolutionary story of mankind evolving as hunter-gatherers who took vast ages to settle down to farming.

 In summary: Adam and Eve were the first parents of the entire human race.
 They were uniquely created by God, and it is in only the events of their lives that we can understand our origin, our sinful nature, and our necessity for Jesus Christ as our Saviour.